10 Best Latin American Cities You Need to Check Out

 The coastal city of Valparaiso is located only a few hours from the capital Santiago in Chile.
 This quirky port city is home to some of the most important history in Chile.
 Used as the main port of trade for the country the city has been influenced by travelers from all over the world bringing their own unique touch to the city.

 The hillside boasts bohemian-like neighborhoods, cool museums, and beautiful architecture that are full of color and history.
 Nowadays the city is very famous for its creative graffiti scene, and after walking the streets, it won’t be hard to see for yourself why this is!
-On almost every building amazing murals are painted across the walls.
+On almost every building amazing murals are painted on the walls.
 On top of all of that, Valparaiso also has cool bars, cafes, and is overall known to be a very “trendy” city!